It is late mid morning, and your Swedish colleague you are working together with, suddenly says:

 - Varskaru?
 Jaänge på.

 Already during their first Swedish class, my students learn the tough fact that Swedish words are not spelled as they are pronounced.
-Sverige [Sweden] turns into sverje, the three-letter-word och [and] into one single letter and sound, å, and jag [I] turns into only ja which is confusingly identical to ja [yes].
+Sverige [Sweden] turns into sferrrrje, the three-letter-word och [and] into one single letter and sound, å, and jag [I] turns into only ja which is confusingly identical to ja [yes] although the latter is often pronounced as a simple a.
 After the second or the third lesson, several students feel that the pronunciation is the hardest bit of learning Swedish.
 Not even having to memorize the indefinite articles “en” and “ett” seems as tough as to be able to speak Swedish in a natural way.

 Most of my students use written Swedish as a primary source when learning new words and phrases.
 This means, that another obstacle to overcome is the acceptance of spoken Swedish sounding somehow sloppy in comparison the written version.